-Locket’s Meadow is a 15-acre non-profit animal rescue and sanctuary in Bethany, Connecticut that is home to over 100 animals rescued from slaughter, abuse, and neglect situations.
+Locket’s Meadow Farm Animal Sanctuary is a 15-acre non-profit animal rescue and sanctuary in Bethany, Connecticut that is home to over 100 animals rescued from slaughter, abuse, and neglect situations.

 Founded in 2000, over the years Locket’s Meadow has saved hundreds of horses, dozens of sheep, goats, hens, roosters (many from the cock fights), dogs, cats, veal calves and more.
 Long before the world went wild over Esther the Wonder Pig, Locket’s Meadow had Ozzie Osboar, who weighed about 400 pounds and followed Kathleen everywhere.
-Pig Petunia Buttercup, at 550 pounds, still sleeps in the heated mudroom every night.
+Later, Pig Petunia Buttercup, at 550 pounds, slept in the heated mudroom every night, tucked in with multiple blankets and comforters.

 Mission and Philosophy